sclarkstone/Milestone4/README.md

 * run command 'touch .gitignore' to create ignore file and then add to file *.sqlite3, *.pyc
 * run command 'python3 manage.py runserver' to check it is runner as expected. a Django screen will appear on the browser with the message 'The install worked successfully!
 Congratulations!
 You are seeing this page because DEBUG=True is in your settings file and you have not configured any URLs.'
 * stop the server then run command 'python3 manage.py migrate'
-* run command'python3 manage.py createsuperuser', input a username (sclarkstone7153), email (samclarkstone@hotmail.com) and password (Unicorn2001)
+* run command'python3 manage.py createsuperuser', input a username, email and password.
 * run command git add .
 * run command git commit -m "commit message"
 * run command git push